mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

    Your add-on could be written as a set of static web pages using only HTML, CSS and Javascript, without any need for an application server.
  * **Imports and exports are handled by the host product.**
    Since your data is stored with the host application it is included in the host applications backups.
 This means that the import process will restore your data automatically.
-With host properties you never need to worry about your data being lost or disconnected from the customer.
+With entity properties you never need to worry about your data being lost or disconnected from the customer.
- * **Conditions can be predicated on host properties.**
+ * **Conditions can be predicated on entity properties.**
-   Meaning that you can configure if a web fragment will be shown based on a host property; this is a much faster approach than relying upon remote conditions.
+   Meaning that you can configure if a web fragment will be shown based on a entity property; this is a much faster approach than relying upon remote conditions.
 This is because the host application must make a HTTP request to your add-on every time it evaluates a remote condition; blocking the display of your content until the request finishes.
-With host property conditions it is an order of magnitude faster to render the page and thus is a highly recommended approach.
+With entity property conditions it is an order of magnitude faster to render the page and thus is a highly recommended approach.
  * **The products have access to your properties.**
    In JIRA's case this means that you can write JQL queries based on issue entity properties.
 This enables your users to enjoy the power of [JQL on search data][1] that you have defined.
 In Confluence this means that you can use [CQL to search